vx-zone/vx-zone.github.io/_posts/2022-09-19-AdvancedBinaryAnalysisQiling-ahmet.md

  A --> B --> C --> D --> E --> F

  Above is represented as function to another function.
-We are going to work with APIs and will understand more how this framework exactly works.
+We are going to work with APIs and you will understand more how this framework exactly works.

  ## Qiling's Instrumentation